 Steps to Creating a Spending Plan

 Before you start creating your spending plan, you will need to determine which type of budget you use.
 There are only a couple that most families use.
-A zero based budget or one that rolls over each week.
+A zero based budget (Six Dollar Family) or one that rolls over each week.

 If you’re not currently using a zero based budget, I highly recommend you begin to.
 This post HERE explains exactly what a zero based budget is and why you should use one.
 As we work through creating your spending plan, I will be assuming you’re using a zero based budget.
 If not, feel free to alter the steps to fit your own family.